Frustration

 <<irritation, disappointment>>

 Frustration brings discouragement because of the lack of measurable results tempting a person to give up or to accomplish ‘in the flesh’.
-Abraham tried this approach ‘to help God out’ – the consequences are still in effect today (Gen 16:1-5,15).
+Abraham tried this approach ‘to help God out’ when they took matters into their own hands with the delay of the promised son shows that things go awry resulting in more frustration and anguish of heart – the consequences are still in effect today (Gen 15:4, 16:1-5,15, 21:9-14).
+If we have yielded to the temptation and tried to work things out in our strength, we must repent and endeavour to bring about a proper resolution to experience His blessing (Gal 4:30).
 We can only do God’s work in His way and with His enabling (Zech 4:6).
-Paul said, ‘I do not frustrate or put aside the grace of God” (Gal 2:21).
+Paul said, ‘I do not frustrate [put aside] the grace of God” (Gal 2:21).
 Through surrender to the Lord, we are able to turn these trials into advantages that work for us and bring glory to God.
 Keep an eye on your goals – ensure each aspect of life is aiding towards its fulfillment.
-The Bible declares in God’s economy, “All things work together for the good of those who have been called according to His purpose” (Rom 8:28).

 Don’t despise your efforts or allow self-rejection to destroy God’s peace in your heart, instead consider what He’s already done in your life.
 This will give you hope and reassurance for the future – to know His calling on your life will happen if you consistently obey and co-operate with Him, confident that “He who has begun a good work in you will complete it” (Phil 1:6).
 Satan, with discouraging and negative thoughts, tries to get our eyes off what is being achieved with God’s help in our lives, so bring into captivity every thought making it obedient to Christ (Rom 12:1; 2 Cor 10:5).